Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 59.9%.
-It expanded of 0.6 percentage points from March and decreased by 1.2 percentage points from same month last year.
+• The local employment rate reached 61.3%.
+It grew of 0.1 percentage points from July and declined by 0.5 percentage points from same month last year.

-• Local unemployment rate stands at 6.2%.
-It contracted by 0.1 percentage points month-over-month, and grew by 0.4 percentage points year-over-year.
+• Local unemployment rate reached 7.1%.
+It rose by 1.1 percentage points month-over-month, and rose by 0.3 percentage points year-over-year.

 Employment Trends